angular/angular/adev/src/content/guide/di/dependency-injection-context.md

 ## Run within an injection context

-When you want to run a given function in an injection context without being in one, you can do it with `runInInjectionContext`.
+When you want to run a given function in an injection context without already being in one, you can do so with `runInInjectionContext`.
-This requires to have access to a given injector like the `EnvironmentInjector` for example.
+This requires access to a given injector, like the `EnvironmentInjector`, for example:

 <docs-code header="src/app/heroes/hero.service.ts" language="typescript"
            highlight="[9]">